-Fishponds are developed to breed fish for commercial purposes or as a means to allow locals to fish.
+Fishponds are developed to breed fish for commercial purposes or as a place for locals to fish.
 And solar ponds are an effective way to capture thermal energy, while the pond water acts as a liquid coolant.

 There is no universally recognized distinction between a pond vs a lake.
 While biologists have proposed formal definitions for ponds, all have been met with disapproval.

-Even today there are numerous examples of ponds being larger than lakes.
-For example, the above mentioned Langley pond is 285 acres while Crystal lake comes in at a paltry 33 acres.
+Even today, there are numerous examples of ponds being larger than lakes.
+For example, Langley pond is 285 acres, while Crystal lake comes in at a paltry 33 acres.